Join operation and ${\mathcal A}$-finite map-germs: Introduction

 \section{Introduction}

 The class of map-germs from $(\mathbb{K}^n,0)$ to $(\mathbb{K}^{2n},0)$, where $\mathbb{K}$ is $\mathbb{R}$ or $\Cp$, has been investigated by many authors using different approaches.
 For instance, Gaffney gives in \cite{Gaffney} a formula for the number of double points at the origin of a stable perturbation of a map-germ $f:(\Cp^n,0) \to (\Cp^{2n},0)$ in terms of the zero dimensional Segre number of the double point ideal of $f$ and the number of Whitney umbrella points of the composition of $f$ with a generic projection from $\Cp^{2n}$ to $\Cp^{2n-1}$.
 Klotz, Pop and Rieger classify $\A$-simple germs $(\mathbb{R}^n,0)\to (\mathbb{R}^{2n},0)$ (see \cite{Klotz}) to show that all of them have a real deformation with the maximal number of real double-points.
 Symplectic invariants of curves and surfaces in this class of maps were also studied in \cite{Ishikawa} by Ishikawa and Janeczko.
 Parameterized singular surfaces in $\mathbb{R}^4$ appear in \cite{BMN}, where Birbrair, Mendes and Nu\~{n}o-Ballesteros study relations between topological and metric properties, and also in \cite{BRS} where Benedini, Ruas and Sinha study their second order geometry.
-In \cite{RodRuas}, the authors classify $\A$-finitely determined monomial surfaces in $\Cp^4$ and so many others.
+In \cite{RodRuas}, the authors classify $\A$-finitely determined monomial surfaces in $\Cp^4$.

-In this work we define an ``operation'', called join operation, among a finite number of map-germs in order to obtain map-germs that behave well with respect to $\A$-equivalence.
+Our main purpose is to present an ``operation'', called join operation, among a finite number of map-germs in order to produce classes of $\A$-finitely determined (or $\A$-finite) map-germs from $(\Cp^n,0)$ to $(\Cp^p,0)$ with $p \geq 2n$.
+In particular, we provide families of these maps of any corank.
 For two map-germs $F$ and $G$, this operation consists in joining them by means of a germ $H$, denoted $(F*G)_H$, defined as $(F*G)_H(x,y):=(F(x),G(y),H(x,y))$ which preserve in some sense the properties of $F$ and $G$.
-Our main purpose is to define basic germs, called elementary joins, in order to produce new $\A$-finitely determined (or $\A$-finite) map-germs.
 Different type of operations to obtain new $\A$-finite germs from $\Cp^n$ to $\Cp^p$ from germs in lower dimensions were defined in \cite{CMW}, see also \cite{ORW}.